 How to Access the Admin Shares on Windows 10, 8.1 and 7

 Admin shares of a networked computer can be accessed over the network with ‘ $ ‘ at end of the drive letter.
 For example like below, by typing in search area or Run dialog box in Windows 10 computer will bring the whole C drive of a computer that has IP address 10.10.11.21

 How to Disable/Stop Administrative Shares on Windows 10 and 8.1 to Protect your Data

-Since I have one partition (C drive) and it is shared with $ mark.
 To disable this default admin share, simply right click on the partition and select stop sharing.

 Once you confirmed it, admin shares will disappear from ‘Shared Folders’ of Windows 10, 8.1 and Win 7 computers.
 Now we have successfully disabled the administrative shares on Windows 10 computer.